enzomanuelmangano/react-native-inkwell/README.md

 ---

+## Hooks

+### `useInkWellRef`

+Under the hood this hook is using [useAnimatedRef from react-native-reanimated](https://docs.swmansion.com/react-native-reanimated/docs/api/hooks/useAnimatedRef).
+When provided, it is used by the InkWell in order to measure the layout on the UI Thread.

+---

 ## Nested InkWells

 Since the InkWell is built on top of the react-native-gesture-handler component [TapGestureHandler](https://docs.swmansion.com/react-native-gesture-handler/docs/api/gesture-handlers/tap-gh/), by default, upon clicking an InkWell inside another, the tap will be propagated to the parent as well.